rhasson/reinvent2018_aim416/README.md

 1. [Apache Spark API documentation](http://spark.apache.org/docs/2.2.1/api/python/pyspark.sql.html)
 2. [Amazon Comprehend Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/comprehend.html#id30)

+**NOTE: This workshop assumes you are running in us-east-1 region.
+If you prefer to run in another region you will need to update the accompanying scripts.
+Also be warned that the Amazon product review dataset is hosted in us-east-1, accessing it from another region may inccur additional data transfer costs.**

 ## Authorization and permissions
 Before we can start we need to define the appropriate policies and permissions for the differnet services to use.
-In this workshop I assume you are logged in as a root user or a user with enough privilages to be able to create IAM roles and assign policies.
+In this workshop I assume you are logged in as a root user or a user with enough privileges to be able to create IAM roles and assign policies.
 If you don't have that level of permission, either ask the owner of your account to help or create a personal account where you have more permission.

 If you get stuck, there is more information here:
 1. [Setting up IAM Permissions for AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/getting-started-access.html)